 NSSF strongly encourages all media who want to cover SHOT Show to read the description of media badge types and their corresponding criteria in the Badge Type/Proof of Eligibility document.
 All press credentialing decisions are at the discretion of NSSF communications staff.

 There is NO ONSITE REGISTRATION for media.
 All media must pre-register for SHOT Show.

 Journalists planning to pick up their press badge onsite must present personal photo identification.

 Registered journalists must wear their current show media badges when on the SHOT Show exhibition floor or when attending SHOT Show-related events.
 All press areas and exhibition halls are open to credentialed media.

 Press Room Resources

-The SHOT Show provides media with a full-service press room, including free wireless online access.
-Also, a limited number of computers that will have Internet access are made available for working journalists to use.
+The SHOT Show provides media with a full-service press room, including free wireless Internet access.
+Also, a limited number of computers that will have Internet access are made available to journalists for work-related purposes.
 These computers are to be used strictly for research, story composing and filing.
 Any activity not relating to these activities may result in forfeiting all access to the SHOT Show press room.
 Altering or changing any computer settings is strictly prohibited.
 Please review the listing of press room resources and services here.

 Press Room/Press Conference Room Location

-The Press Room and Press Conference Room are located in the Venetian Hotel, Murano Ballroom.
+The Press Room and Press Conference Room are located in the Venetian Hotel, Level 3, Murano Ballroom.

 SHOT Show Press Room Hours